 What’s important about that is not just that the government could effectively use a torture technique to force me (or anyone) to do what it wanted, it’s that in recognizing the malevolence I lost my ability to feel I could protect myself.
 It was as if I was a captive and completely at their mercy.

-As time went on, and I saw repeatedly that they had no mercy the stress increased to nearly unbearable proportions.
+As time went on, and I saw repeatedly that they had no mercy, the stress increased to nearly unbearable proportions.

-An important part of this is that in addition to having something shocking happen (being levied after I’d paid my taxes) my sense of trust and security was replaced by a feeling of alarm as if I had to quickly protect myself; sleep became all but impossible.
+An important part of this is that in addition to having something shocking happen (being levied after I’d paid my taxes) my sense of trust and security was replaced by a feeling of alarm as if I had to quickly protect myself; that made sleep all but impossible.
 When I tried to feel better by telling someone, they often took the view that I must be mistaken, or exaggerating, because the government would not do something like that; or, they told me a story of abuse that they had experienced or knew of and they would say, “There’s nothing you can do.”

-So, in the beginning when I naively thought that the stress was the undeserved series of levies on my bank account, losing my business, and the threats to take my home, those things that stood out, I didn’t see how stressful it was to be unable to solve the problem or even to make the problem understandable to someone else, and, I didn’t appreciate how deep that stress went, the stress of the “hopelessness” in the situation.
+So, in the beginning when I naively thought that the stress was the undeserved series of levies on my bank account, losing my business, and the threats to take my home, those things that stood out, I didn’t see how stressful it was to be unable to solve the problem or even to make the problem understandable to someone else.
+I didn’t appreciate how deep that stress went, the stress of the “hopelessness” in the situation.

 When stress becomes overwhelming

-When someone in my life berates me, whether it’s my brother, the government, or someone on a forum, I know I must counteract the poison immediately and unremittingly in order to hold on to my vision of myself as a good person, otherwise I begin to get lost.
+When someone in my life berates me, whether it’s my brother, the government, or someone on Twitter, I know I must counteract the poison immediately and unremittingly in order to hold on to my vision of myself as a good person, otherwise I begin to get lost.

-I had faced self doubt in grade school by writing that I didn’t know if I was a caterpillar, which I saw as good because it transformed into something with wings that was beautiful, or a worm, which I saw as bad because it wasn’t very beautiful and it lived in the ground.
+I had faced self doubt in grade school by writing that I didn’t know if I was a caterpillar, which I saw as good because it transformed into something with wings that was beautiful, or a worm, which I saw as bad because it wasn’t beautiful and lived in the ground.
 I wanted to be a beautiful creature with wings.
-I feared I was the brown thing without a backbone.
+I feared I was earthbound without a backbone.

 My guess is that throughout my life, as long as I was sleeping regularly, I was knitting it all up every night and the tangled opposites didn’t get out of hand.
-But, when IRS put me out of business I lost the way I had used to be good, to do good work, to be a top producer, to earn praise.
+But, when IRS put me out of business I lost what I had used to be good, to do good work, to be a top producer, to earn praise.
 I suspect that if I had not had such a deep dichotomy at the center of my psyche that I would not have been so driven to be the top producer, to establish my good reputation.

-But, when I couldn’t accomplish within the business I had built, because it was suddenly gone, the counterbalance I depended on to keep my life in balance was gone, too.
-It was as if my life were an elevator that went plummeting when the weight it needed for stability was suddenly detached.
+But, when I couldn’t accomplish within the business I had built, because it was suddenly gone, the counterbalance I depended on to keep my life in balance was gone.
+It was as if my life was a plummeting elevator with the weight it needed for stability suddenly detached.

 The reason I’m going on about this, about the stress, the up and down mechanism of my thinking and the loss of stability, is that even though it was serious when it was happening and I was aware of it, I did not appreciate the scope.

-I remember being afraid that when he looked at the documents they’d be different than how I saw them.
+I remember being afraid that when he looked at the documents they’d be different from how I saw them.
 But they weren’t.
-When he called again he said, yes, he would use my experiences in the piece he was working on.
+When he called again he said, yes, he would use my experience in the piece he was working on.
 That was such a relief.
 He hadn’t placed blame on me by telling me that I should have paid IRS.
 He had looked at the documents and seen pretty much what I saw, rather than what IRS saw, and others imagined.
 I began to sleep again.
 So, although he didn’t solve my IRS problem, he did help me “knit the raveled sleave” by listening to me.

-Why didn’t I get better, then?
+Why didn’t I get better?

-If I had known then that the stress was depleting my vitamin B12, and that the less B12 I had in my body, the less well I could sleep, and that the less well I could sleep, the more my bones would hurt, and that all of it, taken together, was impairing my memory, I could have taken B12 and stayed a lot stronger and healthier, body and mind.
+If I had known then that the stress was depleting my vitamin B12, and that the less B12 I had in my body, the less I could sleep, and that the less I could sleep the more my bones would hurt, and that all of it, taken together, was impairing my memory, I could have taken B12 and stayed a lot stronger and healthier, body and mind.